marigold-dev/training-dapp-1/README.md

 You need to install jq to parse the Taqueria json config file [Install jq](https://github.com/stedolan/jq)

-On `package.json`, change the `start script` line, prefixing with `jq` command to create an new env var pointing to your last smart contract address on testing env :
+On `package.json`, change the `dev` command on `scripts` configuration.
+Prefix with `jq` command to create an new env var pointing to your last smart contract address on testing env :

 ```bash
     "dev": "jq -r '\"VITE_CONTRACT_ADDRESS=\" + last(.tasks[]).output[0].address' ../.taq/testing-state.json > .env && vite",